WeronikaGRIG/rsscholl-cv/cv.md

 ### Conclusion
 I am excited about the opportunities that lie ahead and am confident that my dedication, skills, and passion will help me achieve my goals.
 I look forward to contributing to projects that challenge and inspire me.

-Thank you for considering my application!

-Best regards,
-Veranika